 iSmog is an iOS application that displayed air quality forecasts for the Bay Area and notifies the user when the forecast is less than great.

 AMPLab is a UC Berkeley research group focusing on Big Data analytics.
-The Wordpress site supports researchers, students, and staff in sharing publications and research.
+The site facilitates sharing publications and research.

 The Bay Area Water Supply and Conservation Agency's Wordpress site serves cities, utility districts, and members of the public.